vipulnaik/working-drafts/blog/my-thoughts-on-timelines-wiki.md

-This table makes clear a point I made in an earlier section about how transitioning from writer to funder allows me to spend less time ("High" to "Low to moderate") and monre money ("Low" to "High").
+This table makes clear a point I made in an earlier section about how transitioning from writer to funder allows me to spend less time ("High" to "Low to moderate") and more money ("Low" to "High").
 But the table also highlights another side-effect of transitioning from writer to funder: my depth of learning is reduced (from "High" to "Moderate").
 My depth of learning per unit time spent, though, likely